Earth Data Analytics Professional Graduate Certificate

 How much does it cost?

-Students may also elect to take just one or two of the certificate courses, without completing the entire program, paying one third of the total certificate tuition for each course.
+Students may also elect to take just the first one or two certificate courses, without completing the entire program, paying one third of the total certificate tuition for each course.
+As each course is a prerequisite for the following course, you do need to take the courses in order.

 Applying & Enrolling